 In 1995, the state adopted an official bilingual song, "New Mexico – Mi Lindo Nuevo México".

-In 1996, New Mexico instated a college scholarship funded through the state lottery, initially covering 100% of tuition.
+In 1996, New Mexico instated a college scholarship funded through the state lottery, initially covering 100% of tuition for eligible residents.

 In 1999, Republican Governor Gary Johnson became the highest-ranking elected official in the U.S. to publicly endorse drug legalization.